ksyun-kenc/liuguang/README.md

 Cloud gaming engine is a core technology to host ordinary games on remote server and start cloud gaming service.

+`Regame` means `remote game`.
+It's also the transliteration of `鎏光` in Chinese.
+We start with Chinese name, and then English name.

 `Regame` is still under development.
 It would be great if you could help.

 [Download Regame v0.4 here](https://ks3-cn-beijing.ksyun.com/liuguang/regame_v0.4.zip) \(It will be updated from time to time!\)